DESCI 501 (MECHENG 455): Analytical Product Design

 Michigan Engineering IT Recommendation for Personal Computer Requirements.

-For more information about when this course will be offered, please see the ISD current and projected course schedules at the link below.
+For more information about when this course will be offered, see our projected course schedule.